aleph-im/aleph-docs/docs/nodes/compute/installation/ubuntu-22.04.md

 ## 0. Introduction

-For production using official Debian packages.
+For production using official Ubuntu 22.04 packages.

 ## 1. Requirements

 - A [supported Linux server](https://github.com/aleph-im/aleph-vm/tree/main/src/aleph/vm/orchestrator#1-supported-platforms)
 - A public domain name from a registrar and top level domain you trust.

 In order to run an official Aleph.im Compute Resource Node (CRN), you will also need the following resources: